 Levine Leichtman Capital Partners.
 On June 30, 2008, the Company entered into a Securities Purchase Agreement and related agreements pursuant to which Levine Leichtman Capital Partners IV, L.P ("LLCP") purchased a \$10 million five-year note issued by the Company.
-The indebtedness to LLCP is secured by substantially all of the Company's assets, though not by the assets of its special-purpose financing subsidiaries.
+LLCP also committed to purchase an additional \$15 million note to be issued by the Company.
+The indebtedness to LLCP was secured by substantially all of the Company's assets, though not by the assets of its special-purpose financing subsidiaries.